List of famous failed startups and businesses in India - Updated 2023

 Launched on 26 October 2015, Viu is a Hong Kong-based over-the-top (OTT) video streaming provider from PCCW Media, a subsidiary of PCCW.

 Viu had reached 6 million monthly active users in March 2017 from 4 million monthly active users in November 2016, a 50% growth in about four months.

 Viu, at present, has not shut operations in India, but they are soon going to wind up.
 Their top management has already left, and most of the employee strength is on notice.

 Reasons for failure

-The top-level exits, downsizing of the team, rejection of new ideas or concepts were all hints to the shaky future of Viu India.
+The top-level exits, downsizing of the team, and rejection of new ideas or concepts were all hints at the shaky future of Viu India.